Dawoox/HUB-Workshop-Criterion/README.md

 TEST_SRC += ./tests/my_test.c
 ```

+### Write your own tests

+New it's your part, write at least 4 tests for each function (add and mul).
+Don't hesitate to ask questions if you don't know what/how to test.

+Pass at the next section **only** if you have 8 or more tests and if they all pass.

 ### Every is working, and the tests passed !

-Our code is working, our tests are reporting 100% passed, any developer would be happy in this situation.
+Great, our code is working, our tests are reporting 100% passed, any developer would be happy in this situation.

 But now come the issue, we need to implement a new function, something that divide by two a given integer.
 And here is the dangerous part: we didn't wrote that code, some did it for us, here is the code that is given to you
 ```c